 This is an extremely common event.
 In fact, it’s thought that a whopping 60% of human conceptions are lost before a woman even misses her period!
 (1).

-Half of these very early pregnancy losses occur before the fertilised egg has implanted in the uterus lining.
-Half are thought to occur after implantation (implantation is when the fertilised egg burrows into the uterus lining, about 8 – 10 days after ovulation).
+Half of these very early pregnancy losses occur before implantation.
+Half are thought to occur after implantation.
+Implantation is when the fertilised egg burrows into the uterus lining, about 8 – 10 days after ovulation.

-If a pregnancy is lost before implantation, your period will come as normal, and you’ll never know that conception had occurred.
+If a pregnancy is lost before implantation, your period will come as normal, and you’d never know that conception had occurred.